bradobro/books-futures-explained/src/1_futures_in_rust.md

 Async in Rust uses a `Poll` based approach, in which an asynchronous task will have three phases.

-1. **The Poll phase.** A Future is polled which results in the task progressing until a point where it can no longer make progress.
+1. **The Poll phase.** A Future is polled, which results in the task progressing until a point where it can no longer make progress.
 We often refer to the part of the runtime which polls a Future as an executor.
 2. **The Wait phase.** An event source, most often referred to as a reactor,